roshan-kumar-sahu/IoT-Based-Smart-Parking-Management-System/README.md

    - ThingSpeak API Key
 6. Upload the code to ESP32
 7. Power the hardware and monitor the dashboard
-8. Give 5v external voltage to I2C LCD display and servo motor
+8. Power the SG90 Servo Motor and the 16×2 I2C LCD using an external regulated 5V DC supply while maintaining a common ground with the ESP32.

 ---